Nigel-Ho23/CCCtools/README.md

 Please refer to the following links to the documentations on running these tools on your dataset:

-- [Running CellChat on my Seurat object](https://github.com/nigelhojinker/CCCtools/blob/main/data-raw/Run_CellChat.md)
+- [Running CellChat on Seurat
+  object](https://github.com/nigelhojinker/CCCtools/blob/main/data-raw/Run_CellChat.md)
-- [Running CellPhoneDB on my Seurat object](https://github.com/nigelhojinker/CCCtools/blob/main/data-raw/Run_CellPhoneDB.md)
+- [Running CellPhoneDB on Seurat object](https://github.com/nigelhojinker/CCCtools/blob/main/data-raw/Run_CellPhoneDB.md)